Rodelkoenig/domain-checker/README.md

 # Domain Checker

 Simple Python Script to check if a given list of domains is available.\
-Sends a Telegram Message via Bot to a list of Telegram IDs
+Sends a Telegram Message via Bot to a list of Telegram IDs for each available domain

 ## Setup